Home of the Brave (2006 film): Plot

-Upon returning home, the main characters have a hard time returning to civilian life.
-Price struggles with day-to-day things, like learning to unbutton her clothing with only one hand, while trying to resume her job as a crippled P.E. teacher and basketball coach.
-Yates is unemployed, having lost his job at a gun shop during his deployment.
-His father pushes him towards the police academy, but Yates, witnessing the self-destruction of Aiken, who had become frustrated and angry at being denied VA benefits for his back injury and the rejection of his girlfriend, walks out of the academy's entrance exam.
+The main characters have a hard time returning to civilian life back home.
+Price struggles to adapt to losing a hand and return to work as a P.E. teacher and basketball coach.
+Yates has lost his job at a gun shop during his deployment and his father pushes him towards the police academy.
+Yates, affected by Aiken's experience of being denied VA benefits for his back injury and rejection by his girlfriend, walks out of the academy's entrance exam.

-Marsh begins to slip into self-destructive behavior as his son, angry about the senselessness of the war and what it's done to his family, gets into trouble at school.
+Marsh slides into self-destructive behavior as his son, angry about the war's effect on his family, gets into trouble at school.
 Drunk on Thanksgiving Day, Marsh brings home three yard workers for dinner to the dismay of his family.
-Afterwards, his wife catches him in his study with a loaded pistol contemplating suicide.
-He agrees to go to therapy for PTSD.
-There, he reveals that he does not feel any emotion over the soldiers that died, but as a doctor he believes he should.
+His wife later catches him in his study with a loaded pistol contemplating suicide.
+He enters therapy for PTSD and reveals he doesn't feel any emotion over the soldiers that died, but as a doctor he believes he should.
 The conflict had slowly eaten away at him until he could not control it anymore.

-Aiken is shot and killed by the police at the small fast-food diner where his girlfriend worked; a result of him taking her and her co-workers hostage with a pistol to force her to talk to him.
+Aiken is shot and killed by the police at a drive through coffee stand where his girlfriend worked; a result of him taking her and her co-workers hostage with a pistol to force her to talk to him.
 Marsh's wife reaffirms her love for him and offers to help him through counseling.
 Price falls in love with another coach at her school, whom she had rejected earlier while trying to transition back to her life.
 Yates has an emotional outburst at his father's shop and re-enlists.
 As the film ends, Marsh's son is happily playing in a soccer match at Price's school.
 Price introduces her new boyfriend to Marsh's wife and confirms dinner plans with them.
 Yates undergoes basic training again and is shown patrolling the streets of an Iraqi city.